Copyright and author entitlement

 For any queries about copyright, please contact copyright@inderscience.com.

-4. What am I entitled to once my article is published and what am I allowed to do with the published article?
+4. What is the author entitled to once their article is published, and what are they allowed to do with the published article?

 Authors of accepted articles will receive a PDF file of their published article.
 Hardcopies of journal issues may be purchased at a special price for authors from subs@inderscience.com.